Updated June 1 , 2020. Originally published June 24, 2019.

 - Structure: This is an open-book exam containing 50 multiple-choice questions to be answered within a two-hour time limit.

 - When: Offered four times each year.
-Dates for the two remaining 2019 registration deadlines and subsequent exams are as follows:
+Dates for the three remaining 2020 registration deadlines and subsequent exams are as follows:

 |Registration Deadline||Exam Date|